uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

    * - Namespace
      - oneDAL content
    * - ``onedal``
-     - The namespace of the library that contains externally exposable data types, processing and service functionality of oneDAL.
+     - The namespace of the library that contains externally exposed data types, processing and service functionality of oneDAL.
    * - ``onedal::%ALGORITHM%``
      - The namespace of the algorithm.
        All classes and structures related to that algorithm shall be defined within a particular namespace.